 The programme addresses professionals from politics, public administration and civil society who are confronted with fake news, disinformation and science communication in their daily work.
 It is especially designed for members and staff of the German Bundestag, policymakers, and administrators from the German federal and state-level government, as well as individuals from other aspects of the German political life.

 All course content will take place in German.
 For individuals interested in participating, please apply by sending an email to executive[at]hertie-school[dot]org.

 The modules can also be attended individually.
 The number of spots available in the course is limited to 20 in order to enable the active involvement of participants and to facilitate individual exchange with experts.

-The first one-day module titled “Disinformation and Fake News” takes place on the 26th of February.
+The first half-day module titled “Disinformation and fake news” takes place on 12 May 2022.
 The module aims to equip policymakers with essential knowledge and skills needed to counter fake news and disinformation.
 Throughout the programme, participants and experts will look at numerous subtopics, including theoretical approaches, balancing misinformation and freedom of speech, the role of artificial intelligence in cleansing online information, the role of journalists in unmasking fake news, and the manipulation of election campaigns with online bots.
 The course will be taught in German.
 For detailed information, please have a look at the attached flyer.

 Prof. Dr. Andrea Römmele is Course Lead, Dean of Executive Education and Professor of Communication in Politics and Civil Society, Hertie School